Why (& How) To Prioritise Good Sleeping Habits

 Use relaxation techniques such as mindfulness or meditation

 Your state of mind has a huge impact on your ability to unwind at the end of the day.

-Using meditation and mindfulness techniques can help to reduce any feelings of anxiety throughout the day, which can help you to sleep better at night.
+Using meditation and mindfulness techniques can help to manage stress and reduce any feelings of anxiety throughout the day, which can help you to sleep better at night.

 Caffeine is a stimulant, which means it increases activity in the brain and central nervous system and can affect both how you function during the day and how well you sleep at night.

 Adopt these habits to care for yourself with better sleep